Should You DIY or Hire A Pro For Your Sales Page Design?

 3. Dependence on a Third Party

-If you need changes after launch, you may need to wait for the designer or pay additional fees.
-This can be slower than making changes yourself, especially if you want to run time-sensitive promotions.
+If you need updates after launch, you may need to wait for the designer or pay additional fees.

 4. Finding the Right Fit